 Walser-Smith wants students in the course to think about the U.S. economy and the humanitarian implications for U.S. citizens to be able to rely on this food process.

 “I’m not trying to change your mind,” she says.
 “I just want to illuminate the situation and maybe you will think about that pack of blueberries in a very different way when you pick them up.
 You think about whose hands they passed through to get to your table.”

-Find this and other interesting courses in the BLS program by downloading the brochure.
+Find this and other interesting courses in the BLS program by visiting the site.